 Brent is a fiction writer, born in Moscow, Idaho and raised outside Pasco, Washington.
-As an adult he’s bounced around the northwest a bit, straying as far as Missoula, Montana, but eventually found his way back to Pasco, where he currently lives with his cat and dog in a little farmhouse with a leaky roof.
-He grew up part of the rural working class, and spent most his childhood reading books, tracking baseball statistics, and talking to himself.
-(He still talks to himself quite a bit) He has a deep affection for the American NorthWest, and his writing is helplessly tied to the region.
+As an adult he’s bounced around the northwest a bit, straying as far as Missoula, Montana, but eventually found his way back to Pasco, where he lived for 6 years in a little farmhouse with a leaky roof.
+In 2025 he hopped across the Columbia to West Richland, and now lives with his partner on a small regenerative sheep and poultry farm near the Yakima River.

 He has an MFA in Writing from Vermont College of Fine Arts, an MEd in Sport Management from Washington State University, and served as Fiction Editor for Dress Blues Press for about a year.
 He’s worked a variety of day jobs, from minor league baseball to nuclear waste immobilization, but he won’t bore you with those details.